katzuv/gprofiler/README.md

 The metadata includes system metadata like the kernel version and CPU count, and cloud metadata like the type of the instance you are running on.
 The metrics collection will not be enabled if the `--upload-results`/`-u` flag is not set.
 Otherwise, you can disable metrics and metadata by using the following parameters:
-* Use `--disable-metrics-collection` to disable metrics collection
+* Use `--disable-metrics-collection` to disable metrics collection.
-* Use `--disable-metadata-collection` to disable metadata collection
+* Use `--disable-metadata-collection` to disable metadata collection.

 ### Continuous mode
 gProfiler can be run in a continuous mode, profiling periodically, using the `--continuous`/`-c` flag.